San Francisco Bay Area Portraits FAQ

 Q: How about children?

-A: There's several issues with shooting folks under 18 - everything from potential legal problems to safety issues - a working photographic studio is not exactly child safe.
+A: There's several issues with shooting folks under 18 - everything from potential legal problems to safety issues (a toddler could cause serious chaos in my studio).
 Different photographers have different limits on this.
 I'm still kind of feeling this out.
-I've shot a 4 month old of one of my maternity clients and it went great.
-But I've also said "no" to shoots involving much older children.
+I'm happy to shoot babies - they're fun and not too much trouble and I've had great experiences with that.
+But I've also said "no" to shoots involving much older children, either in the images or even just coming to the studio since there are some safety issues (chemicals, electricity, glass).
 Basically if you want to bring a child to a shoot, even if you don't intend for them to be part of the shoot, contact me first and we'll discuss what you have in mind.

 Q: What about the negatives?

 A: There are no negatives!
 For this kind of portrait work, digital has several advantages.
 You can learn to pose with the light very quickly if you can see immediately how it works, and you can choose the pictures right after the shot.
 People love getting everything done without having to come out here more than once.
-If you're insistent on working with film I have the ability to shoot and develop medium format film with a variety of professional and/or classic cameras dating back to the 1950s.
+But if you love the idea of working with film I have the ability to shoot and develop medium format film with a variety of professional and/or classic cameras dating back to the 1950s.
 It will be a very different experience - slow paced, deliberate, and you'll need to come back another day to see proofs.
 If you are interested, ask, but it's a high end option (that's photographer-speak for "expensive").

 Q: Anything else I should know?